ooples/pine_script_docs/source/essential/Bar_states_Built-in_variables_barstate.rst

 -  ``barstate.isconfirmed`` --- ``true`` if the current data update is the last (closing) update of the current bar, ``false`` otherwise.
 The next data update will be an opening update of a new bar [#isconfirmed]_.

+-  ``barstate.islastconfirmedhistory`` --- ``true`` if script is executing on the dataset's last bar when market is closed, or script is executing on the bar immediately preceding the real-time bar, if market is open.
+Returns ``false`` otherwise.

 All historical bars are considered *new* bars.
 That is because of the fact that the script receives them in a sequential order from the oldest to the newer ones.
 For bars that update in realtime, a bar